 “Selling away” occurs when a securities broker buys, solicits, or sells securities that were not approved by the broker’s affiliated firm or recorded on the firm’s books and records.
 Selling away is prohibited under the rules of the Financial Industry Regulatory Authority (FINRA), particularly FINRA Rule 3040, as well as other securities laws.
-The most common securities sold away from brokerage firms are private placements and promissory notes.
+The most common securities sold away from brokerage firms are fraudulent investments, private placements and promissory notes.

 Most often, the investor is never aware that the broker is acting outside of normal securities channels.
 In many cases, the broker will create false account statements or confirmations.
 In other cases, the broker will have the investor open a self-directed account that will provide custodial services for the investments.
 The self-directed account helps the broker cloak the illegitimacy of the investment by having a third-party prepare statements and distribute income payments.
 However, these account statements can also be misleading because the broker has complete discretion to stop paying the investor.